Belgian Cup: Trophy

 The first design was used for the three editions in the 1950s.
 Since 1964, a second design has been given to the cup winner.
-This team can keep the trophy for 11 months, until it's returned to the RBFA.
+The ceremony takes place solely on the pitch and not on the grandstand.
+The winning team are entitled to keep the trophy for 11 months, until it's returned to the RBFA.
 This means the trophy is a real challenge cup and has gotten some bumps and scratches along the years.
-Every player and member of staff of the winning side is awarded a miniature trophy.
-The referees and losing side get medals.
+Every player and member of staff of the winning side is awarded a medal.
+Until the 2022 final, they got a minitature version of the trophy.
+The referees and losing side receive medals.

 The current trophy features a silver loving-cup design.
 Ribbons in the victors' colors are tied along the ears.
 There's no real front or rear side, but a Dutch and French side.
 The Dutch side reads "Beker van België wisseltrofee aangeboden door dagblad Les Sports", the French side "Coupe de Belgique challenge offert par le journal Les Sports".
-Both mean the same thing and translates to "Belgian Cup challenge offered by newspaper Les Sports".
+Both statements have the same meaning and translate to "Belgian Cup challenge offered by newspaper Les Sports".
 Every victor since 1964 and the corresponding year are engraved on the cup as well.